Privileges and conditions

 Training for the LAPL(H) license in Helipoland will take place on Robinson R 44, which is the most popular helicopter in the world, especially in civil aviation.
 He is particularly appreciated for his economy and the fact that it is controlled gently and lightly, which provides incredible impressions and views.
 You will learn about many other advantages of this agile machine during classes in Helipoland.

-Price of training on the R 44 helicopter: from 17,000 EUR (price for people with appropriate documented aviation experience)
+Price of training on the R 44 helicopter (Raven I and Raven II): from about 21,000 EUR (price for people with appropriate documented aviation experience)